-Graduate students in the Museum Studies program are evaluated each calendar year not only to determine who will receive TA funding for the subsequent academic year, but also to provide each student with feedback on their academic performance.
-Students are required to submit annual progress reports during the Spring Semester (by January 20th) and are evaluated on their performance during the previous calendar year by the faculty in their Program/ Approach.
+Graduate students in the Anthropology program are evaluated each calendar year not only to determine who will receive TA funding for the subsequent academic year but also to provide each student with feedback on their academic performance.
+Each Spring semester before the final day grades are due, the student must meet with their entire Supervisory Committee (virtual meetings are permitted).
+This meeting should serve as an annual review of academic progress and are evaluated on their performance during the previous calendar year by the faculty in their Program/ Approach.
+During the meeting the student and committee members must complete the Mentoring Plan, which is to be submitted with the annual evaluation and progress reports due on January 20th.
+Students who defend their dissertation during the annual evaluation period are exempt from submitting a report.